crisemy/PythonProjects/README.md

 ```
 **Important: *pytest* deals with the fact of correctly using relative/absolute Paths.
 For further details, please refer
 to the following >> https://docs.pytest.org/en/3.6.0/writing_plugins.html#conftest-py-plugins

 #### Installing Allure Framework
 *allure* is a framework to generate reports.
-In order to generate it, the Report throws a .xml file which should be
+Report throws a .xml file which should be
 invoked in order to generate the .html report.
 In order to installing it:
 ```